akashdhruv/CodeScribe/README.rst

      --help         Show this message and exit.

    Commands:
-     draft             Perform a draft conversion from Fortran to C++ index             Index files along a project directory tree neural-translate  Perform a generative AI conversion
+     draft      Perform a draft conversion from Fortran to C++ index      Index Fortran files along a project directory tree inspect    Perform a generative AI inspection on Fortran files translate  Perform a generative AI conversion of Fortran files
-     save-prompts      Create and save customized prompts for each file

 Following is a breif overview of different commands: